-Specialist Input IN ADDITION TO WHOLE SCHOOL UNIVERSAL AND ADDITIONAL TARGETED ARRANGEMENTS A FEW PUPILS WILL ADDITIONALLY REQUIRE SPECIALIST INDIVIDUALISED SUPPORT AND PROVISION:
+Specialist Input

-Involvement from external support services e.g. Advisory Teacher, Educational Psychologist who assist in assessment changes in home circumstances.
+IN ADDITION TO WHOLE SCHOOL UNIVERSAL AND ADDITIONAL, TARGETED ARRANGEMENTS A FEW PUPILS WILL ADDITIONALLY REQUIRE SPECIALIST INDIVIDUALISED SUPPORT AND PROVISION:

-Very close home-school liaison, so school staff are aware of
+Involvement from external support services e.g. Advisory Teacher, Educational Psychologist who assist in assessment and planning.

-For some pupils a co-adinated multi-agency plan is required.
+Very close home-school liaison, so school staff are aware of changes in home circumstances.

-Following cycles of assess - plan - da - review a pupil may require a statutory assessment of their SEN which may lead to appropriately finoughout their school career.
-Consistently followed guidelines being in place for handing over information regarding individualised pupil needs at time of transition between classes and for changes to classroom. personnel east supply cover.
+For some pupils a co-ordinated multi-agency plan is required.
+Following cycles of assess - plan - do - review a pupil may require a statutory assessment of their SEN which may lead to an EHC plan.

-Some pupils continue to receive support at SEN Support level
+Some pupils continue to receive support at SEN Support level appropriately throughout their school career.